 How late can I buy a Japan Rail Pass?

 The easiest way to get to Aokigahara forest

-So far we’ve seen, the fastest and the cheaper ways to get to the forest, but you probably want to know the easiest way too.
-Well, the easiest way will be in a guided tour from Tokyo.
+So far we’ve seen, the fastest and the cheapest ways to get to the forest, but you probably want to know the easiest way too.
+Well, the easiest way will be on a guided tour from Tokyo.

-There are several guided tours you can find online, but make sure you chose one that starts in Tokyo so you don’t have to worry about all the trains and buses, timetables and fares.
+There are several guided tours you can find online, but make sure you choose one that starts in Tokyo, so you don’t have to worry about all the trains and buses, timetables, and fares.